build-trust/ockam/documentation/use-cases/end-to-end-encrypt-all-application-layer-communication/README.md

     // Create:
     //   1.
 A Vault to store our cryptographic keys
     //   2.
-An Entity to represent this Node
+An Profile to represent this Node
     //   3.
 A Secure Channel Listener at Worker address - secure_channel_listener
     //      that will wait for requests to start an Authenticated Key Exchange.